20kaushik02/20kaushik02/README.md

 ## Hello there!

 - 🔭 Tinkering in progress.
-- 🌱 Love networks and web dev.
+- 🌱 Love networks, AI, Linux and web dev.
 - 📫 Reach me at: <a href="https://linkedin.com/in/kaushik-ravishankar/">LinkedIn</a>
-- 🌐 Oh what's <a href="https://knravish.me">this?</a>
+- 🌐 Oh?
+What's <a href="https://knravish.me">this?</a>